Separating the impact of nuclear skin and nuclear deformation in high-energy isobar collisions: Supplemental material

-Moving to higher-order fluctuations, we also calculate the ratios of higher-order cumulants, $R_{v_2\{6\}}$ and $R_{v_2\{8\}}$, and compare them to $R_{v_2\{4\}}$.
+Moving on to higher-order fluctuations, we also calculate the ratios of higher-order cumulants, $R_{v_2\{6\}}$ and $R_{v_2\{8\}}$, and compare them to $R_{v_2\{4\}}$.
 In the Gaussian limit, these ratios should all be identical.
-However, a characteristic fine splitting is observed experimentally, $v_2\{4\}\gtrsim v_2\{6\}\gtrsim v_2\{8\}$~\cite{ATLAS:2013xzf,CMS:2017glf,ALICE:2018rtz,ATLAS:2019peb}, reflecting the non-Gaussianity of the distribution of $\varepsilon_2$ \cite{Giacalone:2016eyu,Bhalerao:2018anl}.
-It is interesting to study whether this fine splitting is affected by the nuclear structure differences.
-The results are shown in Fig.~\ref{fig:5}.
-Unfortunately, the statistical precision of our AMPT results does not allow for a definitive answer to this question.
-On the other hand, the ratios of higher-order cumulants for $\varepsilon_2$ can be calculated with high precision to provide a useful guidance.
-The results, shown in Fig.~\ref{fig:6}, bring in a sense both good and bad news.
-The good news is that the cumulant splittings are impacted by the nuclear structure parameters.
-The bad news is that both $\beta_n$ and $a_0$ seem to affect these ratios at similar level, by reducing the cumulant ratios $\varepsilon_2\{6\}/\varepsilon_2\{4\}$ and $\varepsilon_2\{8\}/\varepsilon_2\{6\}$.
-We note that the reduction is larger for increasing $\npart$, and may even change the overall trends of these ratios.
-While more work may be needed on the conceptual side, it would still be interesting to study whether these effects also survive to the final state and leave similar imprints on $v_2\{4,6,8\}$, both in simulations and in experiment.
+However, experimental observations reveal a characteristic fine splitting, $v_2\{4\}\gtrsim v_2\{6\}\gtrsim v_2\{8\}$~\cite{ATLAS:2013xzf,CMS:2017glf,ALICE:2018rtz,ATLAS:2019peb}, reflecting the non-Gaussian nature of the $\varepsilon_2$ distribution \cite{Giacalone:2016eyu,Bhalerao:2018anl}.
+It is interesting to investigate whether this fine splitting is affected by the differences in nuclear structure.
+The results are presented in Fig.~\ref{fig:5}.
+Unfortunately, the statistical precision of our AMPT results does not provide a definitive answer to this question.
+On the other hand, the ratios of higher-order cumulants for $\varepsilon_2$ can be calculated with high precision, offering useful guidance.
+The results in Fig.~\ref{fig:6} bring both good and bad news.
+The good news is that the cumulant splittings are affected by the nuclear structure parameters.
+The bad news is that both $\beta_n$ and $a_0$ seem to influence these ratios to a similar extent, reducing the cumulant ratios $\varepsilon_2\{6\}/\varepsilon_2\{4\}$ and $\varepsilon_2\{8\}/\varepsilon_2\{6\}$.
+It should be noted that the reduction is more pronounced with increasing $\npart$ and may even alter the overall trends of these ratios.
+While further investigation may be required on the conceptual side, it would still be interesting to explore whether these effects persist in the final state and leave similar imprints on $v_2\{4,6,8\}$, both in simulations and experiments.